 The national economic situation has also changed.
 The Core Strategy was prepared at a time when the country was emerging from the global recession of 2008, and the Black Country itself was recovering from a period of economic and population decline.
 This was reflected in the Core Strategy through its clear emphasis on the intended recycling of land previously in industrial use to provide for housing and other forms of employment, e.g., office-based activities.
 However, the manufacturing and industrial markets of the Black Country unexpectedly remained stable, and in some cases grew, including in Sandwell.
 This meant that an anticipated surplus of vacant former employment land becoming available to provide opportunities for additional housing did not occur in practice.
 There is also a significant and ongoing demand for additional land to meet employment needs across the area, particularly in Sandwell.

-Looking to the future, the opening of HS2 and the planned extension to the Midland Metro are likely to have a significant impact on the wider Black Country in the medium to longer term.
-There have also been several changes to national policy, including a revised National Planning Policy Framework in December 2023 and associated guidance, national design guidance and changes to building regulations and environmental legislation.
+Looking to the future, the opening of HS2 and the planned extension to Midland Metro are likely to have a significant impact on the wider Black Country in the medium to longer term.
+There have also been several changes to national policy, including revisions to the National Planning Policy Framework and associated guidance, national design guidance and changes to building regulations and environmental legislation.

-More recently, the COVID19 pandemic during 2020 – 2022 caused a significant shift in the way the area’s residents work, shop and access services.
+The COVID19 pandemic during 2020 – 2022 caused a significant shift in the way the area’s residents work, shop and access services.
 There are likely to be longer-term changes in the way communities operate that will have implications for land use, and the SLP seeks to address those issues using policies focussed on Sandwell’s needs and aspirations.

 Sub-regional Context